 Based on figures made available by MPAC, CVA for Ontario properties, on average, increased 23% over 2012 valuation.
 The CVA for Tecumseh properties increased by 14% during that same re-valuation.
 This disparity in assessment valuation change affects the Education levy imposed on municipalities as the Education levy is assessed province-wide.
-Declining proportion of province-wide assessment combined with a relatively stable provincial education levy has resulted in declining Education levies for the Town.
-This trend has continued throughout the current extended assessment cycle (2017-2024).
+Declining proportion of provincewide assessment combined with a relatively stable provincial education levy has resulted in declining Education levies for the Town.
+This trend persisted from 2017 through 2021.
+Since 2022, the provincial education levy has stay unchanged.

-The estimated consolidated tax levy increase will impact property classes differently as Municipal, County, and Education levy weightings differ for Residential versus Non-residential classes.
+The consolidated tax levy increase will impact property classes differently as Municipal, County, and Education levy weightings differ for Residential versus Non-residential classes.
 Additionally, CVA updates from the 2012 base year to the 2016 base year have shown larger increases to Residential valuations as compared to increases to Non-residential valuations within Tecumseh.